alcatrazxlr8/Circle-Of-Life/README.md

 ## Usage

-To run the project, open the provided Jupyter Notebook (`The_Circle_of_Life.ipynb`) in an appropriate environment (e.g., Jupyter Lab, Google Colab).
+To run the project, open the provided Jupyter Notebook (`<.ipynb>`) in an appropriate environment (e.g., Jupyter Lab, Google Colab).
 The notebook includes detailed comments and explanations for implementation and experimentation.

 ### Requirements